eBay/ebayui-core/src/components/ebay-notice/README.md

 Event | Description
 --- | ---
-`notice-dismissed` | the page notice was dismissed/closed
+`notice-change` | the page notice was dismissed/undismissed